Great American Brewers Dialogues

 This event is specifically for those who work in a brewery: owners, brewers, managers, and staff.
-This is to keep what is discussed in these dialogues confidential; no “outsiders” are invited (suppliers, distributors, restaurateurs, retailers, etc).
+We want participants to be open and honest, and to keep what is discussed confidential; no “outsiders” are invited (suppliers, distributors, restaurateurs, retailers, etc).

 So What Is A Dialogue?

 A dialogue is more than a discussion.
 Not to get too philosophical or historical, but it is a conversation that has its participants inform and to be continually informed by other participants.
 Dialogue allows for criticism, praise, knowledge exchange, idea formation, problem solving, and ideally, progress.
 It is open communication in effort to learn.
 We encourage differences of opinion, contrasting approaches, and unique perspectives.